-Whether you call them potty pads, puppy pads, or pee pads, these absorbent sheets have become an invaluable part of the puppy training process.
-Effective potty training depends on teaching your dog consistent habits.
+Whether you call them potty pads, puppy pads, training pads, or pee pads, these absorbent sheets have become an invaluable part of the puppy training process.
+Effective potty training relies on teaching your dog consistent habits.
 The right puppy pad not only enables positive habits during housebreak training but also makes cleanup as simple as throwing out the pad and replacing it with a new one.

-After testing 20 different puppy pads in our New York Lab, our winner and best overall pick is the Premium Puppy Training Pads from Bulldogology.
-The Bulldogology training pads have all the qualities necessary for perfect performance, including the ability to absorb smells and hold in liquid effectively enough that you'll never have to deal with puppy pee on your hands or floors.
+After testing 20 different puppy pads in our New York lab and for three months in homes with real dogs, our winner and best overall pick is the Premium Puppy Training Pads from Bulldogology.
+The Bulldogology training pads have all the qualities necessary for perfect potty performance, including the ability to absorb smells and hold in liquid effectively enough that you'll never have to deal with puppy pee on your hands or floors.

 We also tested several other puppy training pads that worked exceptionally well and received high ratings from our volunteer testers.